 My evening began as I arrived downtown, shortly after the doors had opened and the line that would’ve formed beforehand had already been let in.
-Earlier in the day, I gave a quick count of all the shows I’ve been to at The Garrick over the last 11 years and I came to learn this concert was my 50th at the venue.
+Earlier in the day, I gave a quick count of all the shows I’ve been to at The Garrick over the last eleven years and I came to learn this concert was my fiftieth concert at the venue.
 This newfound fact made my night more enjoyable than it would’ve been otherwise.

 Making my way from my transit stop to the venue, I was more than excited when I noticed the countless fans making their way from all directions toward the same doors.
 A group of fans in front of me, whom I followed along unintentionally, were also on the way to either see one, or perhaps all of the acts in the line up.
 They hurried along ahead of me, waiting to see the sets of Swedish heavy metal band Avatar, metal legend Devin Townsend, the EDM/metal hybrid duo Dance With The Dead, and the noise rock band, ’68.